jherby2k/AudioWorks/AudioWorks/src/AudioWorks.Commands/docs/Export-AudioCoverArt.md

 ### -Path
 Specifies the output directory path.

 This parameter can reference metadata fields using {} braces.
-For example, to specify an Artist then Album heirarchy relative to the current directory, you would use ".\\{Artist}\\{Album}".
+For example, to specify an Artist then Album heirarchy relative to the current directory, you would use "{Artist}\{Album}".

 ```yaml
 Type: String